book your visit online

 By Land

 Mazatlan can be reached by driving the toll road (Hwy.
 15) from Nogales.
-Tolls are in the $35-$40 range for the entire trip.
 You can also take the free road which will add some hours onto your trip.
 Coming from the east through Durango is another option on Hwy.
 40, but remember you are crossing the Sierra Madre Occidental and you’ll need to be cautious and drive slow in some areas.

 By Sea

 Mazatlan has the biggest marina grouping in all of Mexico and is vary popular with the yachting set or the casual boater.
-Marina Mazatlan is the larger of the two main marina’s in the resort with over 1,200 slips upon completion of construction.
-It is being built in phases.
-All amenities are offered from boat yard and fuel dock to a golf course, plus 24 hr. security, and yacht club (Tel: 669-916-3614).
-Marina El Cid offers a little over 100 slips and also features a fuel dock, security, accommodations and a beach club (Tel: 669-913-0525).
+Marina Mazatlan is the larger of the two main marina’s in the resort with over 1,200 slips.
+All amenities are offered from boat yard and fuel dock to a golf course, plus 24 hr. security, and yacht club.
+Marina El Cid offers a little over 100 slips and also features a fuel dock, security, accommodations and a beach club.
 You’ll also find the Capitan of the Port offices here for check-in, which is required by the Mexican government.

-The Mazatlan Ferry can provide vehicle and passenger transport to and from La Paz in Baja California Sur.
-The trip takes 17 plus hours and advance tickets can be purchased during the week at Paseo Clausen 310 in Olas Atlas (Tel: 669-981-7020).
+The Mazatlan Ferry operated by Baja Ferries, can provide vehicle and passenger transport to and from La Paz in Baja California Sur.
+The trip takes 12-14 hours and advance tickets can be purchased during the week.
 The actual ferry boards at end of Av.
 Carnaval from the Muelle Transbordador at the harbor and you can also purchase tickets here.
-Please see the actual SEMATUR Ferry website under Useful Links.